fabric8-hdd/fabric8-hypothesis-measurements-api-image/README.md

-# measure-api-image
+# measurement-api-image
-Instantiation of measure-api along with its respective build and deploy scripts reside here
+Instantiation of measurement-api along with its respective build and deploy scripts reside here